Skip to main content

 4. It merges the caller and the human together.

-5. The assistant speaks the Warm Merge Message so both parties know the handoff has happened.
+5. The assistant speaks the Merge Message so both parties know the handoff has happened.

 Manual Inputs